Viibrant/slides/slides.md

   - What hyperparameters to set, etc.
 - Neural networks twist and fold data to build these learnt representations.
   - But, we don't know what the twists and folds mean, and why they even work.

-Now we've spoken about how models learnt representations, let's discuss **why it's crucial to understand them**.
-This isn't just theoretical, but has real-world implications for how we build safe and reliable AI systems.

 -->

 ---
 title: Why it matters